alexchomiak/fetch-transactions/README.md

 ```
 docker-compose up -d
 ```
-T To get the environment up and running you will need Docker & Docker-Compose installed.
+To get the environment up and running you will need Docker & Docker-Compose installed.
 Once you have the necessary dependencies installed you can run the following command to start the service:
 ```
 docker-compose --file docker-compose-redis.yml up -d
 ```